Analysis | When Will Boeing 737 Max Fly Again and More Questions

 Two crashes within five months -- Lion Air Flight 610 in October 2018 off the coast of Indonesia and Ethiopian Airlines Flight 302 in March outside Addis Ababa -- killed 346 people and led to a global grounding of Boeing Co.’s 737 Max jets, the fourth generation of a venerable brand first flown in 1967.
-Uncertainty over when it will fly again is affecting the airline industry’s longer-term plans, and Boeing took a $4.9 billion charge as it faces questions about the plane’s development and testing and its own transparency.
+Uncertainty over when it will fly again is rippling through the airline industry and Boeing’s finances.
+The U.S. manufacturer’s bill is $8.3 billion and rising, as it faces questions about the plane’s development and its own transparency.

 1. When will the 737 Max fly again?